How to show you know nothing of history without saying you know nothing of history

 Unemployment was almost 11% in the early 1980s, together with two back-to-back difficult recessions.
 This was higher than the Great Recession of 2008-2010.

 1980 was roughly the peak of huge baby boom cohort born 20 years earlier when the fertility rate was almost 4.
 The largest cohort of new job entrants in the last 40+ years was entering the work force simultaneously – leading to demand driven inflation and high unemployment.
-This is what the fertility rate curve looks like – those born about 1960 were about 20 years old and entering the labor market in 1980.
+This is what the fertility rate curve looks like – those born at the peak years around 1960 were about 20 years old and entering the labor market in 1980.
 To understand the impact in labor market terms, just change the X-axis labels to start at 1980 instead of 1960 …. you’ll get the idea.

 Ever since the baby boom that followed World War II, companies have enjoyed a never-ending supply of workers to tap.
 Hate your job?
 Fine — we’ll just replace you with one of the hundred others who would be happy to fill your shoes.
 The abundance of workers made them cheap — and disposable.